Now that 2020 is over and done with…

 Particularly for small businesses, startups, and even individual entrepreneurs, authentic storytelling and empathy will be key two components to sharing brand stories in 2021.
 Yes, this will be true for bigger businesses, too, but creating, implementing, or scaling these concepts will likely be easier for smaller organizations.
 According to an article by business.com, COVID-19 is teaching us that our brands have “a better chance of engaging with customers” when we “infuse elements of authentic storytelling and empathy” into our marketing strategies “right now.”

 I want to mention “storytelling,” but that’s not really new… or a trend… it’s just good marketing.
 Actually, perhaps it is a bit of trend, though, since it does seem like it’s being used in marketing more and more in recent years.
 While stories aren’t always the best fit for all clients or campaigns, they do help some brands make a stronger emotional connection with their audience—if done well, of course.
-I guess this also lends itself to that “authenticity” element Stephanie was talking about.
+I guess this also lends itself to that “authenticity” element we were just talking about.